roamingthings/pivio-web/README.md

 You can include 'external' websites and if you need to access the config of this service ask http://<pivio-view>:<port>/config .

 It could very well be just a bunch of html and javascript.
 All the queries are done in Javascript.
+Templating inside JS is done with handlebars.
+Sounds a bit crazy but of you want to contribute ... you are very welcome ;-).

 # ALPHA - ALPHA - ALPHA